txtatech/qr-vid/README.md

 A method to extract code from qr codes in a video, print it to the terminal and output it as a text file.

 ### Stable files are in qr-vid-rapid-steps.
+There is a simplified GUI version of qr-vid here: https://github.com/txtatech/qr-vid-gui

 ## QR-Vid